MedicineToken/MedSegDiff/README.md

 # MedSegDiff: Medical Image Segmentation with Diffusion Model
-MedSegDiff is the first Diffusion Probabilistic Model (DPM) proposed for general Medical Image Segmentation.
+MedSegDiff a Diffusion Probabilistic Model (DPM) based framework for Medical Image Segmentation.
 The algorithm is elaborated in our paper [MedSegDiff: Medical Image Segmentation with Diffusion Probabilistic Model](https://arxiv.org/abs/2211.00611).
 ## News
 - 22-11-30.
 This project is still quickly updating.
 Check TODO list to see what will be released next.
 - 22-12-03.
 BraTs2020 bugs fixed.
 Example case added.